Martinus J. G. Veltman: Biography

 In 1963/64, during an extended stay at SLAC he designed the computer program Schoonschip for symbolic manipulation of mathematical equations, which is now considered the very first computer algebra system.

 Veltman was closely involved in the 1963 CERN neutrino experiment, analyzing images as they were generated by the detectors.
 When no spectacular events came out, enthusiasm waned, and after a while Veltman and Bernardini were the only ones analyzing the images.
 As a result, Veltman became the spokesman for the group at the Brookhaven Conference in 1963.

 In 1971, Gerardus 't Hooft, who was completing his PhD under the supervision of Veltman, renormalized Yang–Mills theory.
 They showed that if the symmetries of Yang–Mills theory were to be realized in the spontaneously broken mode, referred to as the Higgs mechanism, then Yang–Mills theory can be renormalized.
 Renormalization of Yang–Mills theory is a major achievement of twentieth century physics.

 In 1980, Veltman became member of the Royal Netherlands Academy of Arts and Sciences.
 In 1981, Veltman left Utrecht University for the University of Michigan-Ann Arbor, from where he retired in 1996.
 He subsequently moved back to the Netherlands.

+In 1993 Veltman was awarded the High Energy Particle Physics Prize of the European Physical Society "for the role of massive Yang-Mills theories for weak interactions".

 Eventually, he shared the Nobel Prize for Physics in 1999 with 't Hooft, "for elucidating the quantum structure of electroweak interactions in physics".
 Veltman and 't Hooft joined in the celebrations at Utrecht University when the prize was awarded.

 In 2003, Veltman published a book about particle physics for a broad audience, entitled Facts and Mysteries in Elementary Particle Physics.

 On 4 January 2021, Veltman died in his home in Bilthoven, the Netherlands.

 Asteroid 9492 Veltman is named in his honor.